-- You can use the RUN command only if you started the debugger with the DCL command DEBUG /KEEP. - You cannot use the RUN command to connect the debugger to a running program (see Section 1.7). - Unless you are using the debugger client/server interface, you cannot run a program under debugger control over a network link.
-See Section 9.9 and Chapter 11 for more information about using the debugger client/server interface.
+- You can use the RUN command only if you started the debugger with the DCL command DEBUG / KEEP. - You cannot use the RUN command to connect the debugger to a running program (see Section 1.7, "Starting the Debugger After Interrupting a Running Program"). - Unless you are using the debugger client/server interface, you cannot run a program under debugger control over a network link.
+See Section 9.9, "Starting the Motif Debug Client" and Chapter 11, "Using the Debugger PC Client/Server Interface" for more information about using the debugger client/server interface.